majorx234/rust_graphical_oscillator/README.md

 ```

 # ToDo
-- Fix crackling and clicking  when Overdrive is turn on/off
 - use audio buffers: adui_boffer to have iterors
 - Rewrite effect signal flow
 - GUI with better Wave scaling